-Guitar cab connection can sometimes be a bit of a mystery but is critically important if for example, you’re using valve amps.
+Guitar cab impedance and hence, connection can sometimes be a bit of a mystery but is critically important if for example, you’re using valve amps.
 That’s amps which have a valve power amp.
 If you have an amp that has a valve pre-amp section and a semi-conductor (transistor) power amp section, then it’s not a big deal.

 WHY IS IT SO IMPORTANT TO CORRECTLY MATCH UP CABS WITH AMPS?